Peter Keith Chen, HSC, BEd– Education Specialist

 Aqeel has worked in multiple academic institutions and still practicing academia in Canadian educational institutions.
 Aqeel also worked as a researcher in several academic institutions, including the University of Toronto and Wilfred Laurier University.
 He also has published multiple articles in peer-reviewed journals on social problems, social theory, mindfulness, mental health, and more.

-In addition, Aqeel is very involved in community-based work through his capacity as a former United Nations Association –Toronto Region Branch president from 2008-2010, board member of the Children’s Aid Society of Toronto (CAST), and a member of the New Horizons: Healing and Hope Coalition (NHHHC).
+In addition, Aqeel is very involved in community-based work through his capacity as a former United Nations Association –Toronto Region Branch president from 2008-2010, a board member of the Children’s Aid Society of Toronto (CAST), and a member of the New Horizons: Healing and Hope Coalition (NHHHC).
 He facilitates healing sessions for children, youth, and families traumatized by war and immigration for several communities in the GTA as one of his roles in the NHHHC.

 Aqeel holds a Ph.D. and Master’s degree in Sociology and another MA in Criminology.
-Aqeel looks at the CCTSC as a multi-disciplinary approach that focuses on facilitating student/citizen engagement in the area of social innovation by sharing knowledge and expertise around transformative social change.
+Aqeel looks at the CCTSC as a multi-disciplinary approach that focuses on facilitating student/citizen engagement in social innovation by sharing knowledge and expertise around transformative social change.
 Furthermore, a philosophical approach increases awareness about collective societal conscience and individual mindfulness around social change.